Home Reading Tips

 Home reading takes a couple different forms.
 One is the reading that kids do in the home readers they bring home from school, which are based on a guided reading level.
 The home readers allow kids to take part in guided reading while at home.
 Guided reading is an activity that educators believe children should do everyday in order for kids to get the most out of reading instruction.
 By engaging in a guided reading activity, such as home readers with parents, children are able to work on the key areas of literacy instruction that they would be receiving at school.
 They may be concentrating on particular sounds, letter or words, or particular reading skills, and home reading reinforces the child’s learning.

-A great way to supplement all the work that kids do at school is by participating in an online reading program like Reading Eggs, which is a great way to do home reading.
+A great way to supplement all the work that kids do at school is by participating in an online reading programme like Reading Eggs, which is a great way to do home reading.
 The goal of any reading instruction is to build reading comprehension and fluency in a child’s reading.
 Teachers and parents, of course, want children to read well, and in so doing, understand what they read.
-There are five essential elements of any good reading program:
+There are five essential elements of any good reading programme:

 • Phonemic awareness

 • Phonics skills

 • Vocabulary building

 These five elements are essential to any effective means of reading instruction, and home reading is an essential part of any good reading programme.
 The Reading Eggs programme allows students to participate in guided, interactive reading lessons and games, accessible online at both school and home.